AkshatBokdia0602/AkshatBokdia0602/README.md

 ## Introduction

-I am a Final Year undergraduate student with a strong background in Computer Scicence in general and Data Science & Machine Learning in particular.
+I am an incoming MIS CSE student at the University of Pennsylvania with a strong background in Computer Scicence in general and Data Science & Machine Learning in particular.
 I have always been fascinated by the power of data and how it can be harnessed to gain insights, make predictions, and solve complex problems.

 ![Data Science and ML](data_science_ml.png)